samueldvi/C_programming/README.md

   Iterates over a one-dimensional integer array and prints the maximum value, using safe array size calculation.

+- `2D_matrix_print.c`
+  Prints the elements of a two-dimensional integer array using nested loops.

 ## Concepts covered

 - Functions